FlorianSLZ/IntuneWin32Deployer/README.md

 # Intune Win32 Deployer
-**Version 0.1**
+> Version 0.1

-Fully automated win32 app deployment in Intune for chocolatey and winget applications
+Fully automated win32 app deployment for Intune with chocolatey and winget applications

 ## Installation
 To install just downlaod the whole repository and execute the "INSTALL_Intune-Win32-Deployer.ps1" in the roor folder.